ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.6.3
+### Release 1.6.4

- - Fixed compatibility issues with Linux (Ubuntu) mostly related to pointer sizes.
+ - Special character handling has been improved.
+Both hex and base 10 numeric values are allowed up to a 64 bit number for really long UTF-8 characters.

 ## <a name="description">Description</a>